-Students are responsible for maintaining University email and ISP accounts; student-owned computers used on campus should have network and/or wireless cards for access to the University's wireless network.
+Students are responsible for maintaining University email and ISP accounts; student-owned computers used on campus should have network and/or Wi-Fi cards for access to the University's Wi-Fi network.
 SPSS is available on all on-campus computers.